James Little (physician): Ship's surgeon

-From March 1857, he spent three years as ship's surgeon with the P. & O. Steam Packet Company, on voyages to and from India.
+From March 1857, he spent three years as ship's surgeon with P&O, on voyages to and from India.
 His first voyage left Southampton on 20 March 1857, on board the SS Vera, bound for Calcutta.
 In the diary, Little records his experience as a ship surgeon and the long periods of unemployment where he lived at the Officers Club in Calcutta.

 In February 1858, he set sail from Calcutta, on board the SS Ava en route for Suez; the ship was carrying several refugees from the Indian rebellion, including Lady Julia Inglis, daughter of Frederic Thesiger, 1st Baron Chelmsford and the wife of Major-General Sir John Eardley Inglis, who commanded the British troops at the Siege of Lucknow.
 After calling at Madras on 13 February, the Ava departed for Suez; her captain, Captain Kirton, had been instructed to land at Trincomalee with about £5,000 of Government treasure.
 Unfortunately, Kirton steered a course which took the boat onto rocks off Pigeon Island, about 12 miles from Trincomalee.

 Little's diary records his experience during the shipwreck, describing spending a night in an open boat before landing on shore the next morning.
 He then spent some time in a tent on the beach while the crew attempted to recover what they could from the wreck.